edwardAugust/credit-risk-classification/report-template.md

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
-* Both models appear to have the same values, possibly this is a developper error, further investigation is required
+* Both models appear to have the same values, possibly this is a developper error, further investigation is required.
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+* Performance is lacking.
+More exploration is needed.

-If you do not recommend any of the models, please justify your reasoning.
+* This model over diagnoses healthy loans.
+From a banking standpoint, it would not be efficient to continue relying this model.
+As a hypthetical, we can imagine that Silicon Bank must have had a poor risk assessment model, which means they lent out too many loans that were a credit risk and therefore lost other people's money.